AG7GN/images/README.md

 ## Features

-- Uses the latest official Debian 10 (Buster) Raspberry Pi OS (aka "Raspbian")
+- Uses the latest stable Debian 10 (Buster) Raspberry Pi OS (aka "Raspbian")

 - Fldigi, Flmsg, Flamp, Flarq are installed and minimally configured to use PulseAudio and 1 or 2 radios.
 You must set your call sign and name, among other things, in the Fldigi and Flmsg settings.
 - Flrig is installed and configured for use with 1 or 2 radios, but it is not visible on the __Hamradio__ menu by default.
 See the [Customize the Main Menu](#customize-the-main-menu) section for information on customizing the menu.
 - Direwolf is installed and configured for use with PulseAudio with 1 or 2 radios.
 - You'll see __Configure RMS Gateway__ in the __Hamradio__ menu.  __Most users should ignore this menu item.__ This is only needed if you want this Pi to operate as an [RMS Gateway](https://www.winlink.org/tags/gateway).

 	__*Note that operating an RMS Gateway requires that you obtain a "Sysop" account at winlink.org.*__ There are [other requirements](https://www.winlink.org/content/join_gateway_sysop_team_sysop_guidelines) as well.
-If you operate the Pi as an RMS Gateway, I strongly recommend that you don't use the Pi for any other purpose.
+If you operate the Pi as an RMS Gateway, I recommend that you don't use the Pi for any other purpose.
 - There are menu items to toggle on and off TX and RX audio monitoring.
 This only works if you have speakers connected to your Pi's built-in audio jack or your HDMI monitor has speakers.
 - Recognizes and enables a DS3231 Real Time Clock module, if installed.
 - A script is installed and enabled to restart or shutdown the Pi if the pushbutton on the board is pressed (DigiLink Rev __DS__ or [Nexus DR-X](http://wb7fhc.com/intro.html) boards only).